 All webinars in this series are eligible for 1.0 AIA Learning Unit for attending.
 Some are eligible for 1.0 HSW credit.
 Please check the descriptions of individual webinars for more information and follow the questions upon registration.
 You will only get credit for attending the LIVE webinar.

-You can watch recordings of our past webinars.
-See a webinar you’re interested in?
+This webinar series is completed.
+There are no more LIVE webinars.
+You can watch recordings of the past webinars.
+See one you’re interested in?
 Click “Learn More” and then the “Register” button to get the link!

 How do we create places that are meaningful and inclusive in a community?
 Panelists in this webinar will examine the concept of placemaking and will discuss this question (and others) in the context of Richmond’s “Grand Avenue.”